 In November 2004, Group reached a comprehensive agreement with GE as described in the Master Memorandum of Understanding and related term sheets (the "Master Memorandum of Understanding," and as amended, supplemented and modified from time to time, including where the context requires, by the GE Merger MOU, as defined below, the "GE Master MOU") that was approved by the Bankruptcy Court on December 17, 2004.
-The GE-Master MOUMemorandum of Understanding and the transactions contemplated by the term sheets attached to the GE Master MOUthereto, provided the Debtors with short-term liquidity, reduced debt, lower aircraft ownership costs, enhanced engine maintenance services and operating leases for new regional jets, while preserving the vast majority of USAI's mainline fleet owned or otherwise financed by GE.
-The key aspects of the GE-Master MOUMemorandum of Understanding are as follows: (i) agreements providing for continued use of certain Airbus, Boeing and regional jet aircraft, and the return to GECC of certain other Airbus and Boeing aircraft, (ii) the creation of a bridge facility of up to approximately \$56 million for use by the Debtors during the pendency of these Chapter 11 Cases, (iii) the purchase by GECC, and immediate lease back to USAI, of (a) the assets securing the 2001 GE Credit Facility, the 2003 GE Liquidity Facility, and other GE Obligations, consisting of 11 Airbus aircraft, 28 spare engines and the engine stands, and (b) 10 regional jet aircraft currently mortgaged-debt financed by GECC, (iv) a restructuring of the balance of the 2001 GE Credit Facility, with an additional permitted draw thereunder, subject to the pledge of certain additional collateral to secure the 2001 GE Credit Facility, (v) the commitment of GECC, subject to financial tests and other conditions, to provide leases for up to 31 additional regional jet aircraft, (vi) the modification of USAI's engine maintenance agreements with GEAE, and (viii) upon emergence from bankruptcy, the issuance of convertible notes in the aggregate principal amount of \$125 million.
+The Master Memorandum of Understanding and the transactions contemplated by the term sheets attached thereto, provided the Debtors with short-term liquidity, reduced debt, lower aircraft ownership costs, enhanced engine maintenance services and operating leases for new regional jets, while preserving the vast majority of USAI's mainline fleet owned or otherwise financed by GE.
+The key aspects of the Master Memorandum of Understanding are as follows: (i) agreements providing for continued use of certain Airbus, Boeing and regional jet aircraft, and the return to GECC of certain other Airbus and Boeing aircraft, (ii) the creation of a bridge facility of up to approximately \$56 million for use by the Debtors during the pendency of these Chapter 11 Cases, (iii) the purchase by GECC, and immediate lease back to USAI, of (a) the assets securing the 2001 GE Credit Facility, the 2003 GE Liquidity Facility, and other GE Obligations, consisting of 11 Airbus aircraft, 28 spare engines and the engine stands, and (b) 10 regional jet aircraft currently mortgaged-debt financed by GECC, (iv) a restructuring of the balance of the 2001 GE Credit Facility, with an additional permitted draw thereunder, subject to the pledge of certain additional collateral to secure the 2001 GE Credit Facility. (v) the commitment of GECC, subject to financial tests and other conditions, to provide leases for up to 31 additional regional jet aircraft, (vi) the modification of USAI's engine maintenance agreements with GEAE, and (viii) upon emergence from bankruptcy, the issuance of convertible notes in the aggregate principal amount of \$125 million.

 In connection with the Merger, the Debtors and America West have renegotiated certain of their respective existing agreements, and entered into new agreements, with GE.
 These agreements are set forth in a comprehensive agreement with GE and certain of its affiliates in the GE Merger MOU.
-In part, the GE Merger MOU modified and supplemented the agreements reached between the Debtors and GE in the GE Master MOUMemorandum of Understanding.
+In part, the GE Merger MOU modified and supplemented the agreements reached between the Debtors and GE in the Master Memorandum of Understanding.

-In relevant part, a summary of the key terms of the GE Master MOU, as modified, amended and supplemented by the GE Merger MOU, are as follows:
+In relevant part, a summary of the key terms of the GE Master MOU are as follows: